Morrisons shopping tricks, tips and hacks to save money

 Buy wonky veg

-Traditionally thrown away, wonky veg is sold at a discount by Morrisons and other supermarkets.
+Traditionally thrown away, wonky fruit and veg is sold at a discount by Morrisons and other supermarkets.

 Morrisons claims there is nothing wrong with the taste of its wonky vegetables; however, wonky products may have blemishes, be strangely shaped or sized or miss stems.